mkpankov/qake/README.md

 ## Goal

-The user is supposed to be never needing to call `clean` goal.
+The user is supposed to never need to call `clean` goal.
 The single entry point is `qake`, and it should bring the project to the most-recent state without doing anything unnecessary.

 ## Features